Joan73/trifork/README.rst

 Keep the token and use it in the headers so that the Rest API can authenticate you. (i.e. There must be the following header in the get request: ``Authorization: bearer <token>``)

-The following URL will scale the provided data
+The following URL will scale the provided data and save the results in the ``REST_DATA_PATH`` path in a folder automatically created.

 ``http://localhost:8080/images``